LyKenn-DS/Providing-data-driven-suggestions-for-HR/README.md

 It appeared that the company had failed to retain talents for long-term tenure, and most were inclined to leave at the beginning of the 3rd tenure.

 ## Modeling and Evaluation
 Both logistic regression and random forest machine learning algorithms were used to construct models for the classification task.
-The random forest model outperformed logistic regression model, and has the advantage of reduced bias & variance.
-However, depending on the production setting, other factors where the random forest could potentially fall short like computational cost, latency, and complexity of implementations may also be considered.
+The random forest model outperformed logistic regression model, and has the advantages of reduced bias & variance.
+However, other factors like computational cost, latency, and complexity of implementations may also be considered depending on the production setting.